Whiteknight/Acquaintance/README.md

 1. You need to gather several bids so you can select the best one
 2. You need to read values from multiple sensors to calculate an average
 3. You need to read data from several storage locations to assemble a single aggregate object

-Scatter/Gather functions very similarly to Request/Response, and shares almost all of the same mechanisms and options.
+4. You want to publish an event to multiple recipients, and receive back confirmation that they are received

 ## Managing Subscriptions

-Every `Subscribe`, `Listen`, `Participate` and `Eavesdrop` method variant returns an \
-`IDisposable` **subscription token**.
+Every `Subscribe`, `Listen`, `Participate` and `Eavesdrop` method variant returns an `IDisposable` **subscription token**.
 This token can be disposed to cancel the subscription:

     // Create a subscription
-    var subscription = messageBus.Subscribe("test event", e => Console.WriteLine(e.Message)))
+    var subscription = messageBus.Subscribe(...)

     // Remove the subscription
     subscription.Dispose();

-    // Publish a message, but there are no subscribers!
-Nothing will happen. messageBus.Publish("test event", new MyEvent {
-        Message = "Hello World"
-    });

-If you have multiple subscriptions to manage, you can use a `SubscriptionCollection` to keep track of them.
+If you have multiple subscriptions to manage, you can use a `SubscriptionCollection` to keep track of them. `SubscriptionCollection` acts like a wrapper around the message bus, and holds the generated tokens so they can all be disposed of at once.

     var subscriptions = new SubscriptionCollection(messageBus)